ritwickdey/vscode-live-sass-compiler/docs/settings.md

                 "format": "expanded",
                 "extensionName": ".css",

-                // null -> denotes the same path as the file it's formatting.
+                // null for all three denotes the same path as the file it's formatting.
                 // Note: null not 'null'
+                "savePath": null,
+                "savePathSegmentKeys": null,
-                "savePath": null
+                "savePathReplaceSegmentsWith": null
             },
             // You can add more
             {